 6. Giving raw eggs to your chickens could result in your flock turning cannibal.
 They will eat their own eggs because of a deficiency in their diet or due to stress.
 Adding some oyster shells or even the crushed egg shells back into their diet can help.

-7. Apple seeds contain cynaide.
-This makes it a dangerous food for chickens.
-In small amounts, it’s usually not an issue.
-But, chickens are not known for their self control when eating apple bits.
+7. Apple seeds contain cyanide, which makes it a dangerous food for chickens.
+In small amounts, apple seeds are usually not an issue.
+But, chickens are not known for their self-control when eating apple bits.
 We try and make sure the seeds from the cores do NOT make it to the chicken bucket.
 We aren’t perfect at this.
-The occasional seed still gets in there.
-Still, better safe than sorry.
+The occasional apple seed still gets in there.
+Still, it’s better to be safe than sorry.

 Feeding chickens these items by accident will probably NOT hurt your flock.
 If you have, don’t worry too much about it.
 Try and keep these foods out of the chicken bucket in the future if you can.
 Error more on the safe side.